neolefty/quilt-keeper/README.md

 # Quilt Keeper

-A mini-game created for Thanksgiving 2023, created with [Next.js 14](https://nextjs.org/blog/next-14).
+A mini-game created for Thanksgiving 2023, using [Next.js 14](https://nextjs.org/blog/next-14).

 To run the development server on [http://localhost:3000](http://localhost:3000):